teambit/docs/docs/tag-component-version.md

 When Bit tags a component, it also tags any components that exist in the local scope and depends on it.
 The dependent components are always tagged with a `patch` version, regardless of base component increment.

-The components tagged as dependents move to the [status of pending auto-tag](/docs/workspace#component-pending-to-be-tagged-automatically).
-You can untag those components, so a new version with the changed component is not created.
+Once the component is tagged, all tagged components including dependent components move to the [`staged` state](/docs/workspace#staged-components).
 To skip tagging dependent components use the `--skip-auto-tag` flag:

 ```bash
 bit tag foo/bar --skip-auto-tag
 ```

+Alternatively, you can [untag](#untagging-components) the dependent components, so a new version pointing to the changed component is not created.

 Some rules to note on auto-tag: